Rubella is an upper respiratory infection most known for its red rash.

 - Reddened face

 - Red throat that is not sore

-If a mother has rubella during the first 3 months, the baby may be miscarried or stillborn.
+A pregnant woman who has rubella in the first 3 months of her pregnancy may have a miscarriage or baby that is stillborn.
 Or they may be born with severe birth defects known as congenital rubella syndrome .
-This can cause: